 Côtes de Genève The striped finish

-Worldtempus is launching a series of articles devoted to watchmaking finishes.
-The first presents the best known of all, Côtes de Genève, sometimes referred to in English as Geneva stripes or even Geneva waves.
+In this series of articles we look at watchmaking finishes.
+This article presents the best known of all, Côtes de Genève, sometimes referred to in English as Geneva stripes or even Geneva waves.

 The Côtes de Genève motif is the best known of all the decorations adorning watch movements.
 Perhaps this is due to its name that initially seems both striking and somewhat strange, or possibly because it is so strongly present on movements.
 Whatever the case, this pattern traced on the smooth surfaces of mechanical (and indeed quartz) movements is a familiar sight on the watchmaking scene – to the point where one almost forgets that finishes are not a purely aesthetic element.

 Strictly speaking, Côtes de Genève are scratches.
 Controlled, systematically and carefully made, but scratches nonetheless.
 When it emerges from the machining process, the brass from which movements are made is flawed and scratched.
 After being polished and sandblasted to varying degrees of fineness, the metal undergoes a galvanic plating treatment with gold or rhodium, which gives it a distinctive grey colour.
 Thus attired in its new colour, the component is placed under a lathe performing a rotational, translational (parallel) motion.
 A tool head in wood or sandpaper spins on its axis as well as along dedicated rails.
 It is bent slightly forwards and draws a lengthwise stripe, as well as tracing a finely brushed semi-circular motif.
 These tiny scratches catch the light and hide the last traces of machining.
 Côtes de Genève also come in a circular version, for which the tool is placed on a rotating carrier with no translational motion.